RoyaHajimalek/heart-disease-ai/README.md

 - Google Colab

 ## Author
-Roya Hajimalek - AI Researcher# heart-disease-ai
+Roya Hajimalek - AI Researcher

-Heart disease detection using Deep Learning and SMOTE ## How to Run
+## How to Run
 1. Download the dataset from the Kaggle link above
 2. Open the notebook `heart_disease_ai.ipynb` in Google Colab
 3. Upload the dataset CSV file when prompted